 Monday, October 5, 6:00 PM CST

-Join the Consortium of Latin American Studies Programs and the Library of Congress for a virtual conversation with Mitali Perkins, author of 2020 Américas Award winning children’s book Between Us and Abuela.
-Mitali will share context for her beautiful book, as well as tips for classroom incorporation.
-The 60-minute program will also include an open Q&A with attendees.
-Educators and parents alike are highly encouraged to attend, and all are welcome.
+The Consortium of Latin American Studies Programs and the Library of Congress hosted this virtual conversation with Mitali Perkins, author of 2020 Américas Award winning children’s book Between Us and Abuela.
+Mitali shared context for her beautiful book, as well as tips for classroom incorporation.
+The 60-minute program included an open Q&A with attendees.
+View recording.

 Coronavirus and Latin America: Education in Mexico and Argentina

 Tuesday, June 16, 5:30 PM CST

 Educators joined us from around the world for this informal online conversation with Vanderbilt Humphrey Fellowship Program scholars about the impact of Coronavirus on education in Mexico and Argentina.
 Patricia Garcia, former Executive Director of Misiones Rurales Argentina, and Maika Maria Dorantes Moguel, supervisor of primary education for the Secretary of Public Education in Yucatan, Mexico, explored how the education systems of their countries have responded to the COVID-19 crisis.
 This one-hour program focused on the challenges and opportunities for both government and non-government educational organizations, particularly in rural areas of Mexico and Argentina.
 The conversation was held in English and moderated by Dr. Nancy Dickson, Humphrey Fellowship Program Director, and followed by an open Q&A with webinar participants.

 This webinar was the second of the series “Coronavirus and Latin America” sponsored by the Center for Latin American Studies at Vanderbilt University and the Stone Center for Latin American Studies at Tulane University.
 View recording.
 View recording.

 Global Reads Webinar Series

 All webinars are 7 – 8 PM EST